SgtWiggles/ume/README.md

   Use `CMAKE_BUILD_TYPE=Debug` if you need debug symbols.
 Default build is "Release".

 ### User Guide
-###### Accelerators
+###### Modifiers
-  Accelerators are modifiers for keybinds, such as ctrl and shift.
+  Modifiers are the modifier keys, such as control and shift, which are applied to key bindings.
   As of right now, they are represented as integers in the config file.
   The following values can be added together for different modifiers:
   Shift(1), Cps-Lock(2), Ctrl(4), Alt(8)
-  For example, to get Ctrl+Shift, the accelerator would be 5
+  For example, to get Ctrl+Shift, the modifier would be 5

-Accelerators can be set to any mask value from the GdkModifierType in gdktypes.h.
+Modifiers can be set to any mask value from the GdkModifierType in gdktypes.h.
 For reference look at: https://github.com/GNOME/gtk/blob/master/gdk/gdktypes.h

 ###### Configuration Settings
 Key bindings can be unbound by erasing the field and leaving it blank.